-The 034B, manufactured by Met One, combines a 3-cup anemometer and vane into a single integrated package to measure wind speed and direction.
-It is cabled for use with our dataloggers, and can provide measurements for a variety of applications.Read More
+The 034B, manufactured by Met One, combines a three-cup anemometer and vane into a single integrated package to measure wind speed and direction.
+It is cabled for use with our data loggers, and it can provide you with measurements for a variety of applications.Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.

 The 034B monitors wind speed using a three-cup anemometer that contains a sealed magnetic reed switch.
 Rotation of the cup wheel produces a pulse that is directly proportional to wind speed.
 The frequency of the pulse is measured by the data logger pulse count channel, then converted to engineering units (mph, m/s, knots).